-The PG Diploma has 15 taught days, organised as one day per fortnight during the academic year from 9.30 to 4.30 each day.
+The PG Diploma has 15 taught days, organised as one day per fortnight during the academic year.

 The Postgraduate Diploma in Systemic Practice and Family Therapy is awarded to students who successfully complete taught modules amounting to 120 CATS points.

 Course Details The PG Diploma is accredited at Intermediate Level (Year 2) by the Association for Family Therapy (UK).